RafaelGomes16/CorpComment/README.md

 # CorpComment
-Using JavaScipt and CSS to create a reviews app.<br>
+Using JavaScript and CSS to create a reviews app.<br>
 In this project i have a submit form, validations , fetch, counter and a # component list that shows only the feebacks of the chosen company.<br>
 <br>
 `npm start`<br>